marcluque/Reversi-AI/README.md

 This also means that every iteration the search has to start from the root of the tree.

 ### Move Sorting
+The best case for Alpha-Beta search is the case where the best move is explored first.
+All other moves with worse scores may then be pruned.
+This can be achieved by sorting the nodes that will be explored.

 ### Aspiration Windows
+When using Iterative Deepening, the search space may be reduced by using so-called aspiration windows for the alpha and beta values.
+The values are usually retrieved from the previous iteration of the search.
+However, when picking a too narrow window, the best move might be missed.

 ## Heuristics